-Development Function Actions Targets Performance Indicators Lead Officer Timescale Training, Langu uage Learning, and Recruitment: Current practice Gaelic Language Awareness Training is off learn Gaelic can take courses locally in Durhave any staff members who are fluent Garen For recruitment we adhere to the Civil Serv subject to the nature of the role.
+Development Function Actions Targets Performance Indicators Lead Officer Timescale Training, Langu lage Learning, and Recruitment: Current practice Gaelic Language Awareness Training is off learn Gaelic can take courses locally in Durhave any staff members who are fluent Gae For recruitment we adhere to the Civil Serv subject to the nature of the role.
 If the abilit into account. mbarton.
-Auditing of staff elic speakers. ice rules on fair and oper shows we currently have appu oximately 29 staff with some of policy recognises Gaelic as a Gaelic skills, but we do not desirable job attribute Key areas of development Training.
+Surveying staff elic speakers. ice rules on fair and oper shows we currently have approximate competition.
+Our recruitment oximately 29 staff with some (Gaelic skills, but we do not desirable job attribute Key areas of development Training.
 To provide Gaelic awareness courses for existing and new staff.
 Additional capacity on training courses to be offered to businesses in the National Park and to partners (ex.
-SEPA) All staff to be provided with Gaelic Awareness Training annually.
-Skills Audit - annual Communications Team - Campaigns Manager.
-Throughout Plan period Language Learning.
+SEPA).
+All staff to be provided with Gaelic Awareness Training annually.
+Skills review - annual.
+Communications Team - Campaigns Manager.
+Throughout Plan period.
+Language Learning.
 We will provide information to staff on Gaelic courses available and provide funding to assist study where possible.
 Promotion of training on intranet, and during Gaelic Awareness Training.
-Skills Audit - annual Communications Team - Campaigns Manager.
-Throughout Plan period Recruitment.
+Skills review - annual.
+Communications Team - Campaigns Manager.
+Throughout Plan period.
+Recruitment.
 Continue our recruitment policy that recognises Gaelic as a desirable job attribute subject to the nature of the role.
 Incorporate Gaelic as a desirable job attribute within specific role profiles.
 Monitor Gaelic skills of applicants to roles where Gaelic is a desirable attribute.
-HR Throughout Plan period
+HR.
+Throughout Plan period. gic Objectives assisted Objectives 1,2 •